 I highly recommend trying out Mrs. Meyer’s Soy Candles.
 They are cruelty free, as the ingredients are never tested on animals, and seem to burn forever.
 Reasonably priced, and they smell great as well.

 Beeswax candles: Similar to soy candles, beeswax candles burn cleaner and longer than paraffin candles.
 And they do not emit harmful toxins into the air.

-If your preference is a beeswax candle, you may want to give this a try made by Candle by the Hour.
+If your preference is a beeswax candle, you may want to give this 60 hour, Eco-friendly beeswax candle.
 These particular beeswax candles are self extinguishing, have a really long burn life, and they simply just look great with a classic and rustic design.

 When burning any type of candle, remember that candles are a very real fire hazard.
 Take extreme care when finding a proper place to burn a candle.

 It is important to burn candles in as much out of the way place from your dog that you have available.

 Also, be aware to not place a lit candle on any type of runner or cloth which may be dangling off of the edge of a table or other surface.
 Your dog may brush up against it and pull it and the candle down together.